dansingjulia/neofs-testcases/cmd/frostfs-adm/README.md

 ## Overview

-Admin tool provides an easier way to deploy and maintain private installation of NeoFS.
-Private installation provides a set of N3 consensus nodes, NeoFS Alphabet, and Storage nodes.
+Admin tool provides an easier way to deploy and maintain private installation of FrostFS.
+Private installation provides a set of N3 consensus nodes, FrostFS Alphabet, and Storage nodes.
 Admin tool generates consensus keys, initializes the sidechain, and provides functions to update the network and register new Storage nodes.